Last Updated on April 24, 2023 by Dave Schoenbeck

 - Objection: “I don’t think we need this.”

-- Say this: “We’ve helped similar clients achieve X results in Y amount of time.
+- Say: “We’ve helped similar clients achieve X results in Y amount of time.
 I know we can do the same for you.”

 - Here’s where it helps to do a little research.
 Are their competitors using your product or service or something similar?
 How can you help them surpass the competition?
 What can you do for this customer specifically?

-- You’re trying to sell to them because you know they can use your product or service.
+- You’re trying to sell to them because they can use your product or service.
 However, you can overcome sales objections by showing them what you see.

-Learning to overcome sales objections is just one way to grow your sales skills.
-As a business coach, I’ve shared countless sales and marketing tips through my blog over the years.
-Click here and sign up to have my blog posts delivered right to your email inbox every week.
+Overcoming sales objections is just one way to grow your sales skills.
+As a business coach, I’ve shared countless sales and marketing tips through my blog.
+Click here and sign up to have my blog posts delivered to your email every week.